aaviator42/StorX/README.md

 ## Stuff you should know

- * Key names can technically be any strings, but for compatibility stick with the same naming pattern as with PHP [variables](https://www.php.net/manual/en/language.variables.basics.php):
+ * Key names use the same naming pattern as PHP [variables](https://www.php.net/manual/en/language.variables.basics.php):
     > A valid variable name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.
  * Changes you make using `writeKey()`, `modifyKey()`, `modifyMultipleKeys()` or `deleteKey()` are immediately reflected in subsequent `readKey()`, `readAllKeys()` or `returnKey()` function calls, but are not saved to disk until you call either `closeFile()` or `commitFile()`.
  * Exceptions are enabled by default, this behaviour can be changed by calling `\StorX\Sx::throwExceptions()` or by changing the value of the constant `THROW_EXCEPTIONS` at the beginning of `StorX.php`.